Just getting started with essential oils? This FAQ gives the answers to the questions I asked when I was learning about them.

 Can I use essential oils to ward off cold and flu germs?

 Yes, essential oils have powerful anti-viral, anti-bacterial and anti-fungal properties.
-While some oils might have more of a rep for germ killing than others, nearly all essential oils contain powerful anti-oxidants that heal while warding off nasty things like mold, bacteria and viruses.
+While some oils might have more of a rep for germ killing than others, nearly all of them contain powerful anti-oxidants that heal while warding off nasty things like mold, bacteria and viruses.

 The most well-known oils for killing germs include lemon oil, clove oil, rosemary oil, cinnamon bark oil, and eucalyptus oil.
 Thyme oil and oregano oil are also credited with the same ability to destroy viruses and bacteria on contact – but they stink.
 Given a choice, most of us will pick the more pleasant scent!